 Being the first Microsoft Cloud Solutions Provider in the Netherlands we have a lot of experience with solutions in the public cloud.
 Allowing us to offer solutions for the most diverse challenges.
 So you don’t need to worry about your platform and can enjoy the benefits of a specialised partner.

 For each application, we look at the various indicators such as scalability, performance, redundancy and security.
 Depending on the outcome, we choose the right cloud form.
 It is advisable to get a specialist involved at an early stage in your research.
-This way you ensure that the transition to the cloud will be successful and you will be taken to the best that IT has to offer.
+This way you ensure that the transition to the cloud is successful and you are taken to the best that IT has to offer.

 Curious about the possibilities for your organisation?

 Did you get excited about the possibilities of the cloud and are you curious to know what the next step should be?
-Mail Marco or call him at +31 (0)6 – 51 63 15 03.
+Mail Daan or call him at +31 (0)6 12 44 23 41.
 You can also complete the form below, he will then contact you.